ishanarora143/CR-tech-force-frontend/README.md

    yarn install
    ```

-1. Once that's done, you are ready to start contributing 😃 <br>
+1. You are ready to start contributing 😃 <br>
    You can run -

    ```sh
    yarn start
    ```

-to start the server.
+...to start the server.

-You can now visit <http://localhost:3000/> to view the application
+You can now visit <http://localhost:3000/> to view the application.

 Further, checkout [package.json](https://github.com/CodingGardenCommunity/app-backend/blob/develop/package.json) file to learn about (more) available scripts/commands.